oracle/oracle-db-tools/sqlcl/README.md

 ![SQLcl logo](images/sql-command-line-200.png)

 SQLcl is the core scripting library for Oracle SQL Developer.
-That library has been factored out and wrappered with a command line to bring SQLcl.
+That library has been factored out and wrapped with a command line to bring SQLcl.

 # SQLcl Download